-If in doubt, test it out
+If in doubt, test it out!!

-If you think that a new (or old) component of your staining protocol or imaging system is causing strange results, minimizing the number of variables for a test sample or two and try to pin-point where things may be going wrong.
+If you think that a new (or old) component of your staining protocol or imaging system is causing strange results:

-It may be in the sample preparation OR it may be in the imaging system!
+- Minimize the number of variables for a test sample or two and try to pin-point where things may be going wrong. - Run entire IF protocol without primary Ab(s) - It may be in the sample preparation OR it may be in the imaging system!